NINR Strategic Plan (2022–2026) – Under Development

-Dr. Tully is a Program Director overseeing a portfolio focused on genomics that addresses the roles, interrelationships, or moderating influences of genes, environment, and behavior on symptom manifestation, disease risks, and patient outcomes.
-Dr. Tully also oversees a symptom management portfolio, which focuses on biobehavioral approaches to reduce or eliminate adverse symptoms resulting from chronic conditions.
-Prior to joining NIH, Dr. Tully was employed by the National Institute of Justice (NIJ), the research arm of the U.S. Department of Justice, where she served as the Deputy Chief of the Investigative and Forensic Sciences Division and the Program Manager of NIJ’s Forensic DNA Research and Development Program.
+Dr. Tully assists with oversight of a portfolio that encompasses (1) genomics, which addresses the roles, interrelationships, or moderating influences of genes, environment, and behavior on symptom manifestation, disease risks, and patient outcomes, and (2) symptom management, which focuses on biobehavioral approaches to reduce or eliminate adverse symptoms resulting from chronic conditions.
+Prior to her current role, Dr. Tully served as a program director at NINR and managed a portfolio in genomics and symptom science.
+Her background includes working at the National Institute of Justice (NIJ), the research arm of the U.S. Department of Justice, where she served as the Deputy Chief of the Investigative and Forensic Sciences Division and the Program Manager of NIJ’s Forensic DNA Research and Development Program.
 Dr. Tully holds a BS in medical technology, an MS in forensic sciences, and a PhD in medicine with a concentration in human genetics.

 Rebekah Rasooly, PhD

-Dr. Rasooly is the Branch Chief for wellness, and technology and training, with interests in program evaluation and precision medicine.
+Dr. Rasooly is the Chief of the Office of Wellness, Technology, and Training, with interests in program evaluation and precision medicine.
 Her background is in genetics, genomics and policy issues related to sharing specimens and data from clinical studies.
 Prior to joining NINR, Dr. Rasooly was a Program Director and Deputy Division Director for the Division of Kidney, Urologic & Hematologic Disease at the National Institute of Diabetes and Digestive and Kidney Diseases.
 She also did policy work in NIH’s Office of Extramural Programs.
 Dr. Rasooly received her undergraduate degree from Harvard and her PhD in genetics from Michigan State University.
 She joined NIH after serving as an Assistant Professor at St. John’s University, a Visiting Professor at Johns Hopkins University and an Assistant Deputy Scientific Director for the Online Mendelian Inheritance in Man database.